ExpHP/lammps-sys/README.md

 (you can obtain the correct target triple for your machine by running `rustc --version -v`)

 If this sounds like terrible advice, that's because it probably is!
 Unfortunately, it does not seem to be possible to set this flag from within a cargo build script, and I do not know of a better solution at this time.

+### Enabling MPI

+I... haven't tried it.
+You can try using a custom Makefile (see [Enabling OpenMP](#enabling-openmp)).
+And if everything seems to work all the way up until the linking of the final binary, you might be able to get away with a workaround like the `.cargo/config` trick to supply missing linker arguments.
+In any case, [let me know how it works out for you.](https://github.com/ExpHP/lammps-sys/issues)

 ### Using a specific/modified version of lammps